sankalp-yadav-au17/heroku-w27d01/README.md

-Assigning 3 projects in single file and hosting on heroku
+Assigning 3 projects in single file and hosting it on heroku